 The CCAP is administered by the Illinois Department of Human Services to provide low-income parents or parents transitioning from educational programs such as high school, college, etc. with child care services.
 The program is funded by state funds and block grants from the U.S. Department of Health and Human Services.

-The first indictment claims Lee falsified the number of hours children spent at her daycare center, the number and names of children, the location where the services were provided, and the employment and income of the parents.
-CCAP payments were deposited into accounts she and Jackson controlled, the indictment alleges.
-Once they received the money, more than half of the amount was allegedly transferred into accounts only Lee controlled.
-The indictment also accuses Lee of paying kickbacks to parents.
-Ultimately, Lee and Jackson purportedly submitted claims for approximately $312,000 and received $140,000 from the government.
+The first indictment claims that the first defendant falsified the number of hours children spent at her daycare center, the number and names of children, the location where the services were provided, and the employment and income of the parents.
+CCAP payments were deposited into accounts that she and the second defendant controlled, the indictment alleges.
+Once they received the money, more than half of the amount was allegedly transferred into accounts only the first defendant controlled.
+The indictment also accuses her of paying kickbacks to parents.
+Ultimately, the first two defendants purportedly submitted claims for approximately $312,000 and received $140,000 from the government.

-Lee and McFarland are charged in a second indictment for allegedly orchestrating a similar fraud scheme from June 2009 to April 2019.
+The first and third defendants are charged in a second indictment for allegedly orchestrating a similar fraud scheme from June 2009 to April 2019.
 The pair reportedly submitted false claims for payment to the CCAP, split the payments, and paid kickbacks to parents.
 They submitted claims for approximately $1.5 million and the government paid out $800,000, according to the indictment.

 Each of the four women will receive a summons to appear for arraignment in court in Springfield.
 If convicted, they face a maximum statutory penalty of up to 20 years in prison for each count of mail fraud, wire fraud, and money laundering.